google/autocxx/README.md

   reproduce the same problem.
 * Use the C++ preprocessor to give a single complete C++ file which demonstrates the problem, along with the `include_cpp!` directive you use.
-* Failing all else, run with `RUST_LOG=info` and send the _entire_ log to us.
+* Failing all else, build using
-  This will include a ton of bindgen output.
+  `cargo clean -p <your package name> && RUST_LOG=autocxx_engine=info cargo build -vvv` and send the _entire_ log to us.
+This will include two key bits of logging: the C++ bindings as distilled by `bindgen`, and then the version which we've converted and moulded to be suitable for use by `cxx`.

 # Credits